These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 As promised, you’ll only need to dirty one pot to make these creamy potatoes.

-Then, combine them with the butter, milk, dried garlic and dried onion.
 Because we’re whipping these potatoes, you won’t need a potato masher or a potato ricer.
 A handheld electric mixer will do all the work for you.

 If you don’t have an electric mixer, don’t worry.
 Simply transfer the warm potato mixture to a food processor or stand mixer with a whisk attachment.